It’s one of the biggest frustrations and points of contention in homes and workspaces everywhere.

 KEY TAKEAWAYS

-- Ductless mini splits are also more environmentally friendly than traditional air conditioning systems and will decrease your carbon footprint as well as your energy expenses.
+• Ductless mini-splits are more environmentally friendly than traditional air conditioning systems and will decrease your carbon footprint and energy expenses.

-But what if there was an air conditioning system that alleviated all that?
+But what if there was an air conditioning system that alleviated all that while saving you money (and the planet) simultaneously?

-If you are ready to put the thermostat wars behind you, then read on to find out how a ductless mini-split system may be just the solution you’re looking for.
+If you are ready to put the thermostat wars behind you, read on to discover how a ductless mini-split system may be just the solution you want.

 As more homeowners and businesses seek efficient, flexible, and user-friendly heating and cooling solutions, mini-split systems have emerged as a frontrunner in the HVAC world.

-By understanding their structure, function, and the distinct advantages they bring, it becomes clear why ductless mini-split systems have gained such traction.
+Understanding their structure, function, and distinct advantages makes it clear why ductless mini-split systems have gained such traction.

-Mini-split systems consist primarily of two components: an indoor air handler (or indoor air handlers) and an outdoor unit (or compressor/condenser).
+Mini-split systems consist of two primary components: one or more indoor units called air handlers and an outdoor unit called a condenser or heat pump.

-The indoor unit is responsible for dispersing conditioned air into the room, while the outdoor unit facilitates the heat exchange process.
+The indoor unit disperses conditioned air into the room, while the outdoor unit facilitates the heat exchange.

-These two units are connected by conduit lines which house the power cable, refrigerant tubing, suction tube, and a condensate drain.
+These two units connect via conduit lines that house the power cable, refrigerant tubing, suction tube, and condensate drain.

 The working principle of a ductless mini-split revolves around the transfer of heat.